yxu-lanl/mynmdc-docs/docs/chapters/standards/1_Standards.md

+---
-# The NMDC Metadata Standards Documentation
+title: The NMDC Metadata Standards Documentation
+---

-## Introduction
+# Introduction

 This documentation provides details on the National Microbiome Data Collaborative's ([NMDC](http://microbiomedata.org)) approach to sample